basho/riak_cs_multibag/README.md

 bag-C 127.0.0.1:10037
 ```

+Note: In order to use master bag to store manifests or blocks, add its
+connection information also in the `bags` list as well as `riak_ip` and
+`riak_port`.

 ## Set, show, refresh weight information

 By using `riak-cs-multibag` script, one can set, list, refresh weight information.